Alaraajavamma/fastflx1/README.md

 Mainly:
 1. Alarm volume script which will ensure that your alarm clock will allways play with full sound - and GUI interface to restart this service script if it fails
-2. Dialtone script which will make your phone vibrate and blink led in interval when you are calling out (most carriers does not generate dialtone sound in VoLTE so this kind of replaces it) - and GUI interface to restart this service script if it fails
+2. Dialtone script which will generate cool dialtone sound when you are calling out (most carriers does not generate dialtone sound in VoLTE so this kind of replaces it) - and GUI interface to restart this service script if it fails
 3. Simple GUI interface for changing from staging to prod or via versa - or upgrade your system trough terminal - or install/uninstall experimental Branchy app
 4. GUI interface for changing Squeekboard (the virtual keyboard) scaling
 5. Asisstant-button tweaks which are partially work-in-proggress but it shows proof-of-concept how to make assintant-button behave differentially based on certain conditions